 Statement from Shrewsbury Colleges Group following the announcement from the UK Government of a national lockdown.

-This is a revised statement which now includes updated information on our remote education offer and external exams originally scheduled for 2021.
+This is a revised statement which now includes updated information on external exams originally scheduled for 2021.

 Following the announcement from the UK Government on Monday 4th January of a national lockdown, Shrewsbury Colleges Group can confirm that we will NOT be requiring students, other than those identified as Vulnerable, to attend any of the campuses effective from close of normal college hours on Monday 4th January 2021.

 There is a Frequently Asked Questions section available here

 Remote access to education – information for students

 This statement will provide clarity and transparency over the provision of remote access to education which will be provided by Shrewsbury Colleges Group during the period of National Lockdown and for any times that students are self-isolating.

 SCG commits to providing remote education to all students, that is 16-18-year olds, adults, apprentices and higher education students.

 Remote learning and support will be delivered using the following:

 - Live lessons delivered through Microsoft Teams (MT)